 Worker's compensation can be used to obtain and repay a loan.
 For example, individuals injured at work may find they need a loan to help with medical expenses and loss of wages until they can return to work and cover these expenses.

-Most of the time, a court-ordered payment, like child support or a judgment award, can be used instead of traditional income to get a personal loan.
+Often, a court-ordered payment, like child support or a judgment award, can be used instead of traditional income to get a personal loan.

 Social Security Benefits